August 15, 2023

 Firstbase helps startups manage equity issuance with guidance, legal compliance assurance, and more.

-Things move quickly in a startup environment, so you could find yourself making key equity judgements shortly after incorporation.
+Things move quickly in a startup environment, so you could find yourself making key equity judgments shortly after incorporation.
 It’s important to fully understand your options in order to make informed decisions and put your company on the right path.

 As always, we recommend you consult with legal and financial experts before making any decisions for your company's equity issuance.